Mom of 2, Rosa has worked with non-profits to provide educational and health programs for local children, and improve the local workforce.

 - Other Related Credits and Benefits

-As of September 2017, the minimum wage in Ontario is $11.40/hour.
-This will increase to $11.60 in October 2017, $14 in January 2018, and $15/hour the following year.
-This dramatic increase is an effort to close the gap between minimum wage (What the majority of people make) and living wage (what it actually costs to live in Ontario).
+As of June 2021, the minimum wage in Ontario is $14.25 per hour.
+Beginning in 2017, the province pushed to increase minimum wage from $11.60 in the effort to close the gap between minimum wage (what the majority of people make) and living wage (what it actually costs to live in Ontario).

-While jobs in the IT, service and hospitality sectors are increasing, manufacturing has been on the decline.
-This has been creating an increase of workers in the job pool that have a lower education than is needed in the job market, because many dropped out of high school to begin work at a factory.
-The province offers apprenticeship incentives, education upgrading and specialty programs to help workers transition to new careers, free of charge.
+While jobs in the IT, service, and hospitality sectors are increasing, manufacturing has declined.
+This has created an increase of workers in the job pool who have a lower education than what is needed in the job market, because many dropped out of high school to begin work at a factory.
+The province offers apprenticeship incentives, education upgrading, and specialty programs to help workers transition to new careers, free of charge.

 Ontario is experiencing a shortage in many of its skilled trades.
 As Baby Boomers retire, there are few experienced workers to take their place.
 The biggest gaps in skilled trades include:

 - Certified Welders